 Mount Roberts Trail is a 4.6 mile moderately trafficked out and back trail located near Moultonborough, New Hampshire that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Mt.
 Roberts is the westernmost peak in the Castle in the Clouds complex in the Ossipee Mountains.
 While the summit features strong views to the north, perhaps the most scenic portion is the ledge area along the Mt.
 Roberts Trail.
 The Lake Winnipesaukee views from this section are second to none.